-Is normal gross pay received each year including London Weighting (where applicable), shift pay, contractual bonuses, overtime, allowances and such other emoluments as agreed with the Trustee, but excluding non-contractual overtime or other such emoluments agreed with the employer.
-A 'pre-sacrifice' amount may be used by your employer if you participate in a salary sacrifice arrangement (eg. a childcare voucher scheme).
+Pensionable earnings is normal gross pay received each year including London Weighting (where applicable), shift pay, contractual bonuses, overtime, allowances and such other emoluments as agreed with the Trustee, but excluding non-contractual overtime or other such emoluments agreed with the employer.
+A 'pre-sacrifice' amount may be used by your employer if you participate in a salary sacrifice arrangement (e.g. a childcare voucher scheme).

-Pensionable Service

-Is your period of membership of the Scheme (in years and completed months).
+Pensionable service is your period of membership of the Scheme (in years and completed months).